Otaki-Maori Weight for Age

-The Otaki-Maori Weight For Age Stakes is a group 1 flat horse race held at Otaki racecourse in New Zealand, racing under the name El Cheapo Cars WFA Classic.
+The Otaki-Maori Weight For Age Stakes is a group 1 flat horse race held at Otaki racecourse in New Zealand, racing under the name Trackside Otaki-Māori WFA Classic.

 History

 The race is held annually in February and is run under weight for age (WFA) conditions.
 It is now raced over a distance of 1600 metres, although in the past it was a 1400-metre event.

 Originally the race was run as a Listed race and eventually stepped up to Group 1 status in 1992.

 Past names for the race include the: